Whether your property is new or not, making sure it’s in top condition when you put it up for sale or for rent is crucial.

 Some places might need more than just a spit and polish, and that’s where you want your money to work smarter, not harder.

 Ideally, you want a champagne renovation on a beer budget, so you can create a high-end look without spending a fortune along the way.

 These 6 tricks will help you make the most out of your renovation dollars without overcapitalising and eating into your profits.

 Let’s start with curb appeal.

-New tiles for the roof will cost a small fortune, but a thorough clean with a pressure hose and a new coat of paint will make the roof look like new at a fraction of the cost.
+New tiles for the roof will cost a small fortune, but thorough cleaning with a pressure hose and a new coat of paint will make the roof look new at a fraction of the cost.

 Driveways and pavers can be given the same treatment.

-Just remember to get the professionals in for these jobs – DIY roofwork will take you far longer than it will the experts.
+Tips: Just remember to get the professionals in for these jobs – DIY roof work will take you far longer than it will the experts.

 Creating a high-end look without the expense can be as simple as finding a substitute with the same look.

-The look can be just as impressive as the real thing and offers an affordable finish that deliver premium appeal.
+The look can be just as impressive as the real thing and offers an affordable finish that delivers premium appeal.